V-Varga/TrichoCompare/README.md

 ```

+Version 5.5.0 of Transdecoder was used for this project, and the program was installed on the Lund University Bioinformatics course server.

 #### Docker

 Docker is a program for the building and running of containers.
 Running Docker requires root priveleges, so it is generally not used on servers and HPCs.
 Docker has a desktop version, as well as command-line use.
 The Docker hub is a resource for publicly available Docker images.